 Since last May, New Mexico has had to abide by Article VII of the Rio Grande Compact of 1938.
 When combined storage in Elephant Butte and Caballo reservoirs drops below 400,000 acre feet, Colorado and New Mexico can’t store water in any of the upstream reservoirs built after 1929.
-This includes Heron, El Vado and Abiquiu reservoirs in New Mexico.
+This includes El Vado Reservoir on the Chama River.

 Now, water managers expect that New Mexico will be out of Article VII restrictions in mid-May.

 Once that happens, the Middle Rio Grande Conservancy District, which supplies water to irrigators in the Albuquerque area, can start holding water in upstream reservoirs.
 They’re expecting to store about 40,000 acre-feet of water before water levels drop again later this year.

 And, Reclamation expects that New Mexico will remain out of Article VII until late August or early September.

 In the short-term, the winter’s healthy snowpack and the spring precipitation have improved drought conditions in many places in New Mexico, said Royce Fontenot, senior service hydrologist at the National Weather Service in Albuquerque.
 In the long-term, he said, drought is still an issue.

 “Last year was pitiful, this year’s great…next year could be pitiful again,” he said.
 “So what can we expect in the future?
 We can expect variability.”